600 BC Onwards Chinese History in a Nutshell

 “Venerable Xuanzang journey to India and back took 16 years.
 He travelled more than 10,000 miles, covering about four countries and resided majorly in the great Nalanda University.
 Xuanzang brought back 657 Buddhist texts from India to China in 520 cases.”

 Fictional story: Applauding the equanimity and intellectual foresight of Hiuen, the angels surrounded the monk to divert any dust by forming an invisible bubble that worked as a cloak blocking winds.
 As the traveler hurried towards the boulder, he was surprised the distance suddenly seemed much closer without understanding the supernatural forces at work.
-Cute Angel realized the enormity of the situation, it is next to impossible to survive such an unnatural storm, started working on his plan to save the monk.
-The celestial being started working on a counter thrust with a positive charge to attenuate the roaring storm.
-As the fight began between good and evil, Hiuen Tsang sat down next to the boulder calmly taking care of his only possession, a small bag containing scriptures.
+Cute Angel realized the enormity of the situation; it is next to impossible to survive such an unnatural storm, started working on his plan to save the monk.
+The celestial began working on a counter-thrust with a positive charge to attenuate the roaring storm.
+As the fight started between good and evil, Hiuen Tsang sat down next to the boulder, calmly taking care of his only possession, a small bag containing scriptures.
 Sadly he had lost the only water flask he was carrying.
 As the crescendo of the storm grew higher and higher, Xuanzang delved into the impermanence of the situation.
-He took a deep breath, undeterred by his surrounding went into meditation knowing he had done whatever he could and leaving rest to nature.
-15 feet above both The Devil and Cute Deva set facing each other.
-The Devil enraged that his devilish plan had failed took a fearsome guise.
+He took a deep breath, undeterred by his surroundings, and went into meditation, knowing he had done whatever he could and left rest to nature.
+Fifteen feet above, both The Devil and Cute Deva are set facing each other.
+The Devil enraged that his diabolical plan had failed, took a fearsome guise.
 As laws of physics fought each other, the storm slowly started to lose steam like a repulsive discordant Cacophony reaching its crescendo.
-The celestial beings and The Devil observed in awe and respect the calm demeanour of Xuanzang, it suddenly dawned to The Devil he had failed miserably in his attempt to instill fear, anxiety within the young scholar.
-Oozing with respect for the traveler, The Devil gave up and came back to his normal guise as the storm subsided.
-Good had won over evil at least for now.
+The celestial beings and The Devil observed in awe and respected the calm demeanour of Xuanzang; it suddenly dawned to The Devil he had failed miserably in his attempt to instill fear anxiety within the young scholar.
+Oozing with respect for the traveler, The Devil gave up and returned to his usual guise as the storm subsided.
+Good had won over evil, at least for now.

 Fictional Story: As The Devil and Cute Deva faced each other, both realizing how much similar they looked.
 Bounded in an endless fight, one was the mirror image of the other, for one the atoms moved in clockwise direction and for the other in anticlockwise direction.
 As The Devil and The Cute Deva confronted each other, timeless nemesis of each other, a constant fight between good and evil, an endless ying yang duality for life emerged.